DJI Osmo Action 5 Pro v GoPro Hero 13 Black – the head vs heart of action cameras!

 DJI Action 5 Pro

-That said, the lens swap system on the GoPro is a lot easier to grasp and operate than the process – admittedly something you probably won't actually resort to – of replacing the lens cover on the DJI since the new jaunty rim (under the rubber shield in the photo) is actually harder to grip!
+That said, the lens swap system on the GoPro is a lot easier to grasp and operate than the process of replacing the lens cover on the DJI since the new jaunty rim (under the rubber shield in the photo) is actually harder to grip!
+(In fairness you won't actually need to do this a lot or at all.)

-Video quality is mathematically better from GoPro – it offers 5.3K video – but in reality the 4K output from DJI's 2.4 micron pixels offers a much better dynamic range which means the camera can cope in conditions beyond daylight; even better this time thanks to the new SuperNight mode.
+Video resolution is mathematically better from GoPro – it offers 5.3K video – but, in reality, the 4K output from DJI's 2.4 micron pixels offers a much better dynamic range, which means the camera can cope in conditions beyond daylight; even better this time thanks to the new SuperNight mode.
 If you do timelapses in low light, shoot videos from your bike while cycling at night, or take videos caving, GoPro has, frankly, been eclipsed.

 In terms of menu usability, GoPro has a system which works and has stuck with it, boosting battery life over the older models with a new (non-compatible) battery.
-DJI have opted for a new processor which you can feel in snappy menu performance and further improves battery life to over 3 hours (up to 4 DJI say in perfect conditions!)
+DJI has opted for a new processor which you can feel in snappy menu performance and further improves battery life to over 3 hours (up to 4, DJI say, in perfect conditions!)

 Final Round: Verdict